ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Implementation details for supporting absolute link:_

 For the `nimble-rich-text-viewer` component, we will set up the `link` mark in the Prosemirror schema as below, allowing links in the component to open with default behavior (same tab).

+Only links with schema HTTP and HTTPS will be treated as links within `nimble-rich-text-editor` and `nimble-rich-text-viewer` and rest of the links with any other schemas will be rendered as plain text.

 Here is the default [link configuration](https://github.com/ProseMirror/prosemirror-markdown/blob/b7c1fd2fb74c7564bfe5428c7c8141ded7ebdd9f/src/schema.ts#L138C5-L148C6) from the `prosemirror-markdown` package for comparison with the newly updated configuration.